johnofleek/SierraWireless_modemSupport/README.md

 # Debug 5g network attach
 This [note](./dmlogger-attach.md) is aimed at capturing network attach debug information using dmlogger and the EM9191 on a Raspberry Pi.

+# dmcapture
+This is an older toolset.
+It is bundled with the Sierra Linux QMI SDK.
+It can be downloaded from the [source](https://source.sierrawireless.com/) by searching for "Linux QMI SDK".
+The version I used came from tarball "SLQS04.00.27.bin.tar"  folder I\tools\logging\dm